 This course examines the theory and practice of logistics management in the modern business environment, with attention to parallels between business and military logistics.
 Key objectives of the course are to provide Midshipmen with an in-depth understanding of the operation of key elements in logistics systems, comprehension of the interrelationships among individual components of supply chains, awareness of the structure and purpose of logistic information systems, knowledge of how the logistics function interfaces with other business functions, and a grasp of the principal tools and techniques used in the analysis of logistic systems.
 Emphasis is on system optimization for the purpose of achieving competitive advantage, cost reduction, and customer satisfaction.
-Prerequisite: BUSN110 3 class hours a week

-MLOG310 Vessel Security Officer/Company Security Officer Credits: 3 This course is intended to provide the knowledge required for personnel who are assigned responsibilities as Vessel Security Officer (VSO) or Company Security Officer (CSO) to perform their duties in accordance with the requirements of the Maritime Transportation Security Act of 2002, Chapter XI-2 of SOLAS 74 as amended, the IMO ISPS Code, and U.S. Coast Guard regulations contained in 33 CFR Chapter I Subchapter H. The course aim is also to meet the mandatory minimum requirements for knowledge, understanding and proficiency in Table A-VI/5 of the STCW Code and the training requirements in 33 CFR Part 104.
-Prerequisite: BUSN110 3 class hours a week
+MLOG310 Vessel Security Officer/Company Security Officer Credits: 3

+This course is intended to provide the knowledge required for personnel who are assigned responsibilities as Vessel Security Officer (VSO) or Company Security Officer (CSO) to perform their duties in accordance with the requirements of the Maritime Transportation Security Act of 2002, Chapter XI-2 of SOLAS 74 as amended, the IMO ISPS Code, and U.S. Coast Guard regulations contained in 33 CFR Chapter I Subchapter H. The course aim is also to meet the mandatory minimum requirements for knowledge, understanding and proficiency in Table A-VI/5 of the STCW Code and the training requirements in 33 CFR Part 104.

-MLOG400 Port and Terminal Operations Credits: 3 The course provides in-depth analysis of marine intermodal and bulk (dry and liquid) terminal operations.
+MLOG400 Port and Terminal Operations Credits: 3

+The course provides in-depth analysis of marine intermodal and bulk (dry and liquid) terminal operations.
 Topics include functions of intermodal and bulk terminals, container and bulk cargo handling equipment and systems, container and bulk vessel/yard/gate operations, terminal information systems, documentation, port governance, port development, and labormanagement relations.
 In addition, the course will discuss issues related to trends in liner and bulk shipping, impact of increasing vessel size, terminal productivity, infrastructure constraints, automation, and information technology.
 Emphasis is on how to achieve operational efficiency and system optimization.
-Prerequisite: BUSN110 3 class hours a week provide Midshipmen with an understanding of issues related to maritime, port, and intermodal transportation security and the opportunity to apply their acquired knowledge and experience to current security challenges.
-Emphasis is placed on counter terrorism in the maritime environment.
-The primary focus of the seminar is a research project that will engage Midshipmen in formulating strategies and approaches to address a current "real-world" security problem.

-MLOG425 Maritime Security Research Seminar Credits: 3 This course is designed to
+MLOG425 Maritime Security Research Seminar

+This course is designed to